-When she felt certain the item was securely hidden, Elm plopped on her bed, flushed and breathless, trying not to look suspicious.
+She hurriedly wrapped her creation inside a pink and turquoise mermaid scarf and hid it behind her aquarium.
+When she felt certain the item was securely hidden, she plopped on her bed, flushed and breathless, trying not to appear suspicious.

 "Come on in, Daddy."

-Big Dave stood in his daughter’s doorway, dressed in a red and white Santa suit, black boots, and his white Sunday’s Marina cap.
+Big Dave stood in her doorway, dressed in a red and white Santa suit, black belt and boots, topped with his white Sunday’s Marina cap.

-"Well, what do you think?" he asked, shaking his bells and twirling around so she could get the full view.
-"Will I make a good Santa’s helper?"
+"Well, what do you think?" he asked, scratching his fake beard and shaking his metallic bells.
+He twirled around so she could get the full view.
+"You think I’ll make a good Santa’s helper?"

 Elm giggled.
-"You’re not very fat, Daddy.
+"You need a different hat, Daddy.
+And you’re not very fat.
+Santa should be a lot fatter.
 But you do look nice with a beard."

 "Well, thank you, Miss North Pole Fashion Critic," he said, adjusting his padded belly.